saucelabs/sauce-docs/docs/error-reporting/platform-integrations/coresnap/integrating.md

 $ /etc/init.d/coresnapd start
 ```

-Now we'll test out coresnap by triggering a coredump.
-A simple way to do this is to send a SIGABRT to the PID for a running `vim` process, but if your own application already handles this signal in the correct way to generate coredumps, you can use its PID as well:
+Now, let's test Coresnap by triggering a coredump.
+One way to do this is by sending a SIGABRT to the PID of a running `vim` process.
+However, if your application already correctly handles this signal to generate coredumps, you can use its PID instead:

 ```bash
 $ kill -SIGABRT